yashumani/Gen-AI-demo/prompts.md

-**Prompt for Lines Table Commentary Generation:**

-You are tasked with analyzing the Lines data table to generate highly impactful insights clearly and contextually.
-Use the data provided in the Lines table from this Google Doc: [Insert Google Doc Link - Data Tables], and reference the corresponding business logic definitions from this Data Dictionary: [Insert Google Doc Link - Data Dictionary].
+You are tasked with generating a clear, insightful, and contextual commentary for the Lines data table.
+Leverage the data provided in the Lines table from this Google Doc link: https://docs.google.com/document/d/1f2mQTrQNaIpQhvfEU0cbN2u4pK0Kgi4G-NZ4sb7tHJk/edit?tab=t.0#heading=h.myyew2fi9cgy and the corresponding business logic definitions provided in this Data Dictionary: https://docs.google.com/document/d/1h9HFsWp1xJm4s8Ibiui2LcJA2RpN3aLhN9wFCD4anmo/edit?tab=t.0

 ### Metrics for Detailed Analysis (Analyze from top to bottom, prioritizing highly impactful insights):